-I like to think of it as playing offense and defense in basketball: acquisition is your offense and retention is your defense.
-So while we always refer to loyalty as a retention tool, it actually allows you to play offense and defense at the same time.
+Think about it using a sports metaphor: acquisition is your offense and retention is your defense.
+So while loyalty is a retention tool, it actually allows you to play offense and defense at the same time.

 When a customer comes back for a second purchase, a couple of amazing things happen.